gobuffalo/docs/content/documentation/cli/plugins.md

 # Writing Custom Plugins

 As the [Extending buffalo](/documentation/cli/extending) shows the Buffalo CLI can be extended by adding/removing plugins.
+On this section you will